USSBA/terraform-aws-easy-fargate/README.md

 # terraform-aws-easy-fargate

-A terraform module to create a Fargate task to run a specific job.
-This can be set up to run on a schedule or to be run manually.
-Think of it as a cron job that runs using Fargate.
+Sometimes you have an idea of a script you want to run on AWS.
+There's a public docker image you can use that has everything you need, and you know the command you want to run.
+But getting all the boilerplate up and running can be a pain.
+Enter: Easy Fargate.

+Features:

+* Sane Defaults
+* Looks up Default VPC/Subnets/SecurityGroups/etc unless told otherwise
+* Create a TaskDefinition
+* Optionally creates a schedule to run the job

 ## Usage